geomlattice/typst-wiki-template/src/index.typ

 #show link: set text(fill: blue)

 Soon, a Search Engine will be implemented over the text files before compilation to pdf with linkage to relevant pdf files.
+Maybe webassembly can be used to this end?
 For now however, please refer to the index or use direct links.

 == Mathematicians
 - #link("mathematicians/thomas-harriot.pdf")[Thomas Harriot]